Academics

 Quick Facts

-CLICK HERE to view the 2022-2023 Class Schedule for Students in the Schools of Dialectic & Rhetoric
+• CLICK HERE to view the 2024-2025 Class Schedule (subject to change) for Students in the Schools of Dialectic & Rhetoric

-6th Grade is a transition year that is structured with a homeroom teacher for all core classes.
+• 6th Grade is a transition year that is structured with homeroom teachers for all core classes.